Cheapest GLP-1 Provider Compared With Mochi 2026: Ranked by True Monthly Cost | Luma Health

 Frequently Asked Questions

 Yes — pharmacologically.
-All legitimate compounded GLP-1 platforms prescribe compounded semaglutide using the same active pharmaceutical ingredient (semaglutide) at equivalent pharmacological doses.
-The STEP 1 trial data (14.9% average weight loss at 68 weeks with semaglutide 2.4 mg/week) applies to the molecule regardless of which licensed 503A compounding pharmacy prepared it or which platform prescribed it.
-Price differences between Mochi, Luma Health, Henry Meds, Ro, and Hims reflect business model choices — not differences in medication molecule, pharmacological activity, or clinical efficacy potential.
+All legitimate compounded GLP-1 platforms prescribe compounded semaglutide using the same active pharmaceutical ingredient at equivalent pharmacological doses.
+STEP 1 trial data (14.9% average weight loss at 68 weeks) applies to the molecule regardless of which platform prescribed it.
+Price differences reflect business model choices, not medication quality.

-If you will consistently attend and engage with RD coaching sessions, Mochi's higher price is clinically justifiable.
-Registered dietitian guidance — especially nutritional strategy for managing GLP-1 side effects, optimizing protein intake to preserve lean mass, and dietary adjustments for long-term weight maintenance — has documented benefit as an adjunct to GLP-1 medication.
-If you won't consistently use the coaching (and many patients don't attend regularly), you're paying $35–$79/month for services you don't receive.
-In that scenario, switching to a medication-only platform like Luma Health or Henry Meds and spending the savings on quarterly RD sessions through your local health system or a telehealth dietitian service may provide more value.
+If you will consistently attend and engage with RD coaching sessions, Mochi's higher price is clinically justifiable — registered dietitian guidance has documented benefit as an adjunct to GLP-1 medication.
+If you won't consistently use the coaching, you're paying $35–$79/month for services you don't receive, and switching to a medication-only platform makes more sense.

 References

 Medical Disclaimer: This article is for educational purposes only.
 Luma Health competes with Mochi — readers should consider our competitive bias.
-All provider pricing should be verified directly with each provider before enrolling.
+All provider pricing reflects publicly available rates as of June 2026 — verify current pricing directly.
 Clinical services at Luma Health are provided by Wasef Health, PC.
 Compounded medications prepared by VialsRX, TX Board #35264.